 Final Thoughts

-Look, I’m not a professional gardener.
-Just a regular person who transformed a plant-killing track record into a thriving indoor jungle.
+The honest truth: I’m not a professional gardener.
+Just a regular person who transformed a plant-killing track record into a thriving indoor jungle through trial, error, and patience.

 Start small.
 Pick 2-3 plants from this list.
 Learn their rhythms.
 Build confidence.